Western Digital: 2000s

 In 2001, Western Digital became the first manufacturer to offer mainstream ATA hard disk drives with 8 MiB of disk buffer.
 At that time, most desktop hard disk drives had 2 MB of buffer.
 Western Digital labeled these 8 MB models as "Special Edition" and distinguished them with the JB code (the 2 MB models had the BB code).
 The first 8 MB cache drive was the 100 GB WD1000JB, followed by other models starting with 40 GB capacity.
 Western Digital advertised the JB models for cost-effective file servers.
 In October 2001, Western Digital restated its prior year results to reflect the adoption of SEC Staff Accounting Bulletin No.101 and the reclassification of Connex and SANavigator results as discontinued operations.

-In 2003, Western Digital acquired most of the assets of bankrupt one-time market leading magnetic hard drive read-write head developer Read-Rite Corporation.
+In 2003, Western Digital acquired most of the assets of bankrupt one-time market leading magnetic hard drive read-write head developer Read-Rite Corporation for $95 million.
 In the same year, Western Digital offered the first 10,000 rpm Serial ATA HDD, the WD360GD "Raptor", with a capacity of 36 GB and an average access time of less than six milliseconds.
 Soon, the 74 GB WD740GD followed, which was also much quieter.
 In 2004, Western Digital redesigned its logo for the first time since 1997, with the design of new logo focusing on the company's initials ("WD").
 In 2005, Western Digital released a 150 GB version, the WD1500ADFD, which was also available in a special version with a transparent window enabling the user to see the drive's heads move over the platters while the drive read and wrote data (Raptor X, WD1500AHFD).
 The biggest capacity 3,5 inch Raptor is the WD1600ADFD, with 160 GB of disk space.
 As of 2004, the Western Digital Raptor drives have a five-year warranty, making them a more attractive choice for inexpensive storage servers, where a large number of drives in constant use increases the likelihood of a drive failure.

 In 2006, Western Digital introduced its My Book line of mass market external hard drives that feature a compact book-like design.
 On October 7, 2007, Western Digital released several editions of a single 1 TB hard drive, the largest in its My Book line.